moritzheep/moritzheep.github.io/content/authors/admin/_index.md

 I am a PhD student at the University of Bonn in the field of Computer Science.
 My research focuses on the intersection of 3D Reconstruction and Mesh Processing.
 In particular, at PhenoRob I am working on photometric stereo techniques for the reconstruction of plants.

-During my time at Goettingen Universtiy, I received a Masters degree in Physics and Bachelors degrees in Physics and Mathematics.
+During my time at the University of Göttingen, I received a Masters degree in Physics and Bachelors degrees in Physics and Mathematics.